How to hang a outdoor banner

 The cheapest option is to buy cable ties and attach the PVC banner to the fence through each eyelet.
 Although this will work, cable ties are inflexible and in periods of high winds can sometimes rip the eyelet out of the banner.
 A better solution may be to purchase bungee ties.

 These are specially designed fixings made from flexible elasticated material, and allow the banner some movement.
 In areas with high winds it is advisable to order a mesh PVC banner.
 The mesh allows wind to pass through the banner preventing it from being ripped off its ties.

 For a semi-permanent wall fixing.
 Measure the distance between the eyelets, drill holes in the wall and screw the banner onto the wall using a washer large enough to cover the hole in the eyelet.
 Another option is to use hook screws and attach the banner to the hook using bungee ties.
 This enables you to replace your PVC banner without the need to screw it in each time.

 All of our banners are supplied with hems and eyelets.
-If you need a quote on a custom size banner, drop us a call or email and we can give you a quote.
+If you need a quote on a custom size banner, drop us a call or email and we can give you a quick, competitive quote.